Analytical confidence intervals for the number of different objects in data streams: Theoretical resolution of computational aspects

 \subsection{The problem $\hN{p}(x)-y = 0$}

-First note that $\hN{p}(x), \hN{p}'(x)$ and $\hN{p}''(x)$ may be computed with with arbitrary precision, because of \eqref{eq:PHarm3} and \eqref{eq:PHarmDer} and the fact that a quad-double precision algorithm to calculate Lerch's transcendent of real arguments have been already developed, see \cite{AKSENOV20031}.
+First note that $\hN{p}(x), \hN{p}'(x)$ and $\hN{p}''(x)$ may be computed with with arbitrary precision, because of \seqref{eq:PHarm3} and \seqref{eq:PHarmDer} and the fact that a quad-double precision algorithm to calculate Lerch's transcendent of real arguments have been already developed, see \cite{AKSENOV20031}.